vatpac-technology/sops/docs/controller-skills/SepStandards.md

     SIA7286 is considered to be **in the conflict area** from time **0225** until time **0243**
     SIA7286 **leaves lateral conflict** prior to the time that JST801 **enters lateral conflict**.
 Therefore, the 2 aircraft are **not** in lateral conflict

-When the aircraft **are** in lateral conflict, a vertical standard must be applied for that period.
+When aircraft **are** in lateral conflict, a vertical standard must be applied for that period.

 !!! example
     "Climb to reach (vertically separated level) by (prior to entering lateral conflict)"